Wadud Bhuiyan: Public office

-In 1989, he was elected as the counselor of the Khagrachari Hill District Council with a majority of few thousands votes.
+In 1989, Bhuiyan was elected as the counselor of the Khagrachari Hill District Council with a majority of few thousands votes.
 He later resigned, along with another counselor, from the post, protesting the then-chairman Samiran Dewan's alleged corruption.

+Bhuiyan had also participated in the 5th (1991) and 7th (1996) parliamentary elections as the sole candidate of BNP, only to have been defeated by comparatively close margins.

 In the 6th parliamentary election, in 1996, he was nominated and elected as the candidate of the Bangladesh Nationalist Party (BNP) from Khagrachari constituency.
+In 1997, he filed a petition with the high court challenging the reservation of post of chairperson of the Chittagong Hill Tracts District Councils for indigenous people.

-In the 9th parliamentary election, in 2001, he was again nominated as the candidate of the BNP and elected by a significant margin.
+In the 9th parliamentary election, in 2001, Bhuiyan was again nominated as the candidate of the BNP and elected by a significant margin.
+It was alleged militant Bengali settlers intimidated tribal votes which led to his "shock" victory.
+During his term Khagrachari saw expansion of Bengali settlements called cluster village, including beside Sajek road.
+His former bodyguard, Mohammad Joynal Abedin, was elected mayor of Khagrachari in 2004.
+He filed 19 defamation cases against the Matiur Rahman, editor of Prothom Alo, its publisher, and reporter.
+As Chairman of the Chittagong Hill Tracts Development Board, he was biased towards Bengali settlers.

-He had also participated in the 5th (1991) and 7th (1996) parliamentary elections as the sole candidate of BNP, only to have been defeated by comparatively close margins.
+Parbattya Chattagram Jano Sanghati Samity raised allegations of corruption against Bhuiyan in 2008.
+Bhuiyan's political protegee, Mohammad Selim, received government contracts in Khagrachari through his influence.
+His aid and Village Defense Party member, Mohammad Abdus Salam illegally occupied land and built homes worth 40 million BDT.
+His another aid, Joynal Abedin, was an advisor of the Parbattya Chattagram Samo Adhiker Andolon.

 In 2001, he was appointed as a member of the parliamentary standing committee on Ministry of Chittagong Hill Tracts Affairs, with BNP chairperson and Prime Minister Khaleda Zia heading the committee.

 In 2002, he was appointed as the chairman of the Chittagong Hill Tracts Development Board, a government agency established in 1978 by Ziaur Rahman, the founder of the BNP and then-President of Bangladesh.

 In the 10th parliamentary election, he couldn't participate due to his imprisonment during military influenced then-caretaker government's period for misappropriating public funds.
-In the last parliamentary election held in 2018, his candidacy was revoked by the High Court as well.
+In the last parliamentary election held in 2018, his candidacy was revoked by the Bangladesh Election Commission and then confirmed by the Bangladesh High Court as well after he filed an appeal.
+In December 2018, he was injured in an attack by Awami League activists while campaigning for Shahidul Islam Bhuiyan Farhad, candidate of the Jatiya Oikya Front.